Collaborative Research/Single IRBs/Reliance Agreements

 Submission Instructions:

-3. Use this checklist (DOCX) to determine the Emory language to be inserted into the master consent form and upload the completed checklist in the Local Documents section of the smartform.
+- Use this checklist (DOCX) to determine the Emory language to be inserted into the master consent form and upload the completed checklist.

-5. Using the completed checklist, insert Emory's required language into the approved master consent form(s) using TRACKED CHANGES and upload in the Local Documents section of the smart form.
+- Using the completed checklist, insert Emory's required language into the approved master consent form(s) using TRACKED CHANGES and upload in the submission.
+Do not revise any other language in the approved master consent form.

-6. Upload any reliance documents provided by the reviewing IRB in the local documents section.
+- Upload any reliance documents provided by the reviewing IRB.

 Once the submission is complete, the Emory IRB will conduct a local context review and execute the reliance agreement.
 Once the local context review is complete, the Emory IRB will issue institutional signoff.

-For all External IRB studies, follow the guidance below for Modifications, Continuing Reviews and RNIs.
+For all External IRB studies, follow the guidance below for Amendments, Continuing Reviews and Other Events (OEs).

-Submit modifications to the Reviewing IRB per their policies and procedures.
-(Note: most reviewing IRBs do not review local study team changes, other than PI.)
+Submit amendments to the Reviewing IRB per their policies and procedures.

 You must also promptly inform the Emory IRB of the following changes: